Crime in Saint Kitts and Nevis: Context and History

 Saint Kitts and Nevis gained its independence in 1983.
-In 2001 the country's homicide rate was at an all time low with only 6 murders reported that year.
+In 2001 the country's homicide rate was at an all-time low with only 6 murders reported that year.
 Since then however there has been a rapid rise in homicides and other crimes.
 2011 was the worst year for homicides in the country with 34 murders reported, giving the country a homicide rate of 67.6 per 100,000 citizens, at that time one of the top three in the world.
 Since 2011 measures and precautions have been placed by the government that have reduced the number of murders.
 The Saint Kitts government has also claimed that these measures more than halved crime during that period although this claim has been viewed skeptically by independent organizations.

 Generally speaking the courts and police in Saint Kitts and Nevis are considered effective and corruption free, and the legal system is considered effective.
 However there is a lack of civilian oversight and interaction with the police department, as well as occasional reports of abuse perpetrated by the police.
 The biggest barrier to fighting crime is seen as the country's outdated prison system, with many, if not all, prisons old and overcrowded.
 Building new prisons and improving the relationships between the police and community are seen as the biggest improvements the government can make to combat crime.

+Terrance Drew administration

+As of December 21, 2023, Saint Kitts and Nevis has witnessed its second fatal shooting incident within three days, bringing the murder count for 2023 to 31.
+Marius Webbe of Pond Hill was found dead in his pigsty at Brown Hill with gunshot injuries.
+This incident follows the discovery of Glenville 'Short Boss' Syder's lifeless body on December 18, marking the 30th murder of the year.
+These incidents have raised concerns about the escalating violence in the region.

+Prime Minister Dr. Terrance Drew, who has been in office for the last 17 months, faces the challenge of addressing and curbing this alarming trend.
+The murder count reflects a worrying upward trajectory, necessitating comprehensive efforts to ensure the safety and well-being of the citizens.

+The discontinuation of the PEACE Programme by Prime Minister Drew’s administration has raised concerns for St. Kitts and Nevis' youth.
+Previously successful under Team Unity, the program led to a 50% crime reduction.
+However, since its abandonment, almost 21 young lives have been lost to violence, with a surge in robbery and violent crimes.
+Urgent calls from citizens demand the Drew administration to reinstate the PEACE Programme, mirroring its effective Team Unity model.
+The program's past success played a pivotal role in crime reduction and community safety.